Start9Labs/documentation/site/source/user-manual/service-guides/specter/specter-service.rst

         For devices like the Trezor One, air gapping is not possible.
 This means importing xpubs via USB - Specter permits this via the HWI which requires running a second instance of Specter on your *local* machine (i.e *not* your server).

         #.
-Start by heading to Specter running on your Embassy (you can use either Tor or LAN - if you are accessing your Embassy over LAN the Launch UI button will open up the LAN interface for Specter - if you're accessing over Tor it will open up the Tor interface).
+Start by heading to Specter running on your server (you can use either Tor or LAN - if you are accessing your server over LAN the Launch UI button will open up the LAN interface for Specter - if you're accessing over Tor it will open up the Tor interface).

         #.
 Click on the cog in the top right, or **Update your settings**: